 Does OSHA Require H2S Training?

-Hydrogen sulfide exposure addressed in specific OSHA standards for general industry, maritime, and construction.
-This section highlights OSHA standards and documents related to hydrogen sulfide.
+Hydrogen sulfide exposure addressed in specific OSHA Requirements for general industry, maritime, and construction.
+This section highlights OSHA Requirements and documents related to hydrogen sulfide.

 Health and Safety Risks